June 2014 Senior Activity Calendar

 Oceanographer for a Day

-On this World Oceans Day, have residents paint an underwater scene on canvas.
-Supply residents with paint, brushes, and canvases.
+On this World Oceans Day, invite residents to paint an underwater scene on canvas.
+Supply paint, brushes, and canvases to residents.

 Cloud Gazing Social

-Enjoy the beautiful weather and take residents outdoors to look up in the sky and gaze at the clouds.
-Ask them to describe the pictures they see in the clouds.
+Enjoy the beautiful weather as you take residents outdoors to look up in the sky and gaze at the clouds.
+Ask them to describe the pictures that they see in the clouds.
 Serve lemonade to residents.